Prototype-Based Test-Time Adaptation of Vision-Language Models: Experiments

 \subsection{Supplementary Experiments}

 In the appendix, we provide additional experimental analyses to further substantiate the effectiveness of PTA.
-These include evaluations on different backbones (\ref{A1}), orthogonality analysis with existing TTA methods (\ref{A2}), robustness to varying data stream orders (\ref{A3}), efficiency analysis on additional datasets (\ref{A4}), the impact of adaptive decay rate \(\beta\) in Eq.~\ref{eq:3} (\ref{A5}), robustness to different prompt templates (\ref{A6}), as well as further robust point cloud analysis results (\ref{A7}) and discussions on limitations (\ref{A8}).
+These include evaluations on different backbones (\ref{A1}), orthogonality analysis with existing TTA methods (\ref{A2}), robustness to varying data stream orders (\ref{A3}), efficiency analysis on additional datasets (\ref{A4}), the impact of adaptive decay rate \(\beta\) in Eq.~\ref{eq:3} (\ref{A5}), robustness to different prompt templates (\ref{A6}), performance on ImageNet-C (\ref{A7}), as well as further robust point cloud analysis results (\ref{A8}).